xterm-x11/docs/docs/configure.md

 ## Checking for the .Xresources dotfile

-Before doing anything regarding the `.Xresources` dotfile, first check if you already have it in your user home directory:
+Before doing anything regarding the `.Xresources` dotfile, first check if you already have it in the system's user home directory:

 `$ ls -a ~/.Xresources`

-If you get `.Xresources`, you already have it and you need to edit its contents to configure XTerm.
+- If you get `.Xresources`, that dotfile is already there, and you just need to edit it to configure XTerm.

-If you get `ls: cannot access '.Xresources': No such file or directory`, you need to create that dotfile.
-To create it, you can download and use the [sample](https://github.com/xterm-x11/files.Xresources/blob/main/sample.Xresources) file (the instructions are inside) or run `$ touch ~/.Xresources` to create a blank one where you can add XTerm configuration lines.
+- If you get `ls: cannot access '.Xresources': No such file or directory`, you need to create that dotfile.

+TIP: To create the `.Xresources` dotfile, you can download and use the [sample](https://github.com/xterm-x11/files.Xresources/blob/main/sample.Xresources) file (the instructions are inside) or run `$ touch ~/.Xresources` to create a blank one where you can add XTerm configuration lines.

 ## Checking the latest applied X resources